websensei/Cherryservers-Terraform-Kubeone-Example/README.md

 - Cherryservers Terraform provider binary <http://downloads.cherryservers.com/other/terraform/>
 - Kubeone <https://github.com/kubermatic/kubeone/>

 ## Setting Up

-You will cherrservers.com account with the credit in balance, which will be used to order services with hourly billing.
+You will need cherrservers.com account with the credit in balance, which will be used to order services with hourly billing.

 Create API key <https://portal.cherryservers.com/#/settings/api-keys/>
 export it to variables.tf file: